yayamayajd/opentofu_ansible/README.md

 Three EC2 instances: two for web servers and one for the database.

 One load balancer: to distribute traffic between the web server instances.

 Three subnets: two public subnets for the web servers, and one private subnet for the database.

 Security groups and IAM roles/policy documents: to restrict access based on best practices.

 Ansible configuration: for installing and configuring both the web servers and the database.

 Launch script: to create, install, and configure the infrastructure so that the web application is up and running and accessible.

+*The flask-app code is offered from the teacher